Elen-C/Laboratory-of-Programming-and-Software-Applications/README.md

 ---
 ### Exercise 2.2:
 Write a program in which the user enters real values ​​corresponding to the coefficients α, b, c of the quadratic equation y = ax^2 + bx + c through the keyboard.
 Then, after checking that the value of α is different from 0, the program calculates the vertex and the axis of symmetry of the parabola described by the previous equation.
+---
+### Exercise 3:
+For loops.

+---
+### Exercise 4:
+Write a program that sorts the elements of an array in ascending order (bubble algorithm).